photoprism/photoprism-docs/docs/getting-started/faq.md

 ### What are sidecar files and where do I find them? ###

-A sidecar is a file which sits **alongside** your main photo or video files, typically using the same name and a different extension like
+A sidecar is a file which sits **alongside** your main photo or video files, typically using the same name, and a different extension like

  * `IMG_0101.jpg`
  * `IMG_0101.json`